shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 2. Test the frontend and the checkout with the Debug Console – also pay attention to new JavaScript errors.

-3. Use *Google's Structured Data Testing Tool* to check the homepage, categories, and various product detail pages (incl. products with no review, 1 review, 9 reviews with various ratings, out of stock products, or any other kind of product configuration).
+3. Use *Scheme.org's Structured Data Testing Tool* to check the homepage, categories, and various product detail pages (incl. available products, unavailable products, products with no review, single review, many reviews with various ratings, out of stock products, products to be released in the future or any other kind of product configuration).
 Also, check for any new bugs.

 4. Do a *Lighthouse Audit* to check the performance and quality of your frontend app.
 There should not be any drastic change in performance or accessibility values when activating the app.